tiba-lab/Solar-Resource-Assessment-in-Python/README.md

 ### Contributing
-We are looking for more people to contribute, whether it be editing a section or creating an entire new section.
-If you are interested write arajen@byg.dtu.dk to hear more.
+We are looking for more people to contribute, whether it be simple corrections or contributing an entire new section.
+If you are interested write to arajen@byg.dtu.dk to hear more!